Basal Cell Carcinoma

 Basal cell can be removed surgically or with radiation.
 As with any type of cancer, early detection is important.
 Consult with an ophthalmologist or dermatologist about any suspicious growth appearing on the eyelids or skin.

-Individuals at risk, especially the fair-skinned, should avoid overexposure to sunlight.
+Individuals at risk, like the fair-skinned, should avoid overexposure to sunlight.
 Wear sunglasses to protect the delicate skin around the eyelids from UV light.
 Protective clothing, headgear, and sunscreen are also recommended

 - 5 Convenient Locations -